Lay the Favorite: Reception

+Lay the Favorite received negative reviews from critics.

 The A.V.
 Club's Nathan Rabin gave the film an overall "B−" grade, praising Willis for giving "a nicely shaded character actor turn" and Hall for emitting "irrepressible energy" in her role, writing that: "It's a decidedly soft-boiled tale populated by some of the nicest degenerate gamblers you'd ever want to meet."
 Jeremy Kay of The Guardian praised Hall for delivering "a fabulously ditzy turn that should gain her wider recognition in the US as a leading lady."
 He added that: "While this is a lesser work in the Frears canon, it's still a likable caper."
-Kyle Smith of the New York Post praised Frears for continuing to "display an impeccable sense of character and setting" in his latest feature, saying he "has a lot of fun with the bad tempers and high spirits of this crew of adrenaline junkies, and though the story falls a little flat, the script is sprinkled with dry wit."

 James Berardinelli wrote that despite Willis giving a "fine performance" as Dink Heimowitz, he felt the film was a "sitcom blown up to big-screen proportions" that carries "a series of missed opportunities" when delving into the characters' relationships and the gambling world, concluding that: "It won't take nearly as long to forget Lay the Favorite.
 It's the epitome of mediocrity - not a phrase often associated with a director having Frears' track record."
 Scott Tobias of NPR compared Lay the Favorite to the Demi Moore film Striptease, saying its "a listless comedy built around a vivacious protagonist" that carries a "neither-here-nor-there quality" based on non-commitment of adapting the material and "lack of directorial interest" from Frears.
 Steve Macfarlane of Slant Magazine wrote that: "Lay the Favorite is obviously worse than it should be, but it's also a thinner and more pallid experience than it would have been if it were a total catastrophe—if it had any ambition.
 As it stands, it's content to aim squarely for the much-celebrated Indiewood middle, and falls short.

-Lawsuit

-While the film was received poorly at the box office, it was picked up for streaming by Netflix and Amazon Video.
-As a result of this, mapmaker Victor Baker sued Warner Bros. as the film, which is set in the country of Curaçao, used one of Baker's antique-style watercolor maps of the country as part of the set decorations.
-His lawsuit demanded either statutory damages or fair market value of the licensing fee for use of the map.